Slip & Fall Attorneys Dedicated To Helping Accident Victims In South Florida Since 1991

 - Accident report

-Liability in a slip and fall case typically rests on the owner of the property on which the accident occured, either a private, commercial or government entity.
+Liability in a slip and fall case typically rests on the owner of the property on which the accident occurred, either a private, commercial or government entity.
 However, you must be able to prove that the property owner was negligent and the accident could have been avoided.

 Slip and fall cases are resolved based on a number of factors that are unique to each case.
 The experienced slip and fall attorneys at the law firm of Panter, Panter and Sampedro understand the complexity of determining fault and collecting evidence in these scenarios.
 Call today for a free consultation to discover how we can help.